Dino4674/MVVMCoordinatorKit/README.md

 - `V` stands for `View`
 - `VM` stands for `ViewModel`

-Since our `Screen` is a `UIViewController`, this Kit uses different naming conventions for `View` part of the `MVVM`.
+Since Apple forces us through their APIs to use the `MVC` pattern (yes, I am talking about the `UIViewController`), we are used to naming our custom ViewControllers with the *ViewController* suffix, which does not fit well with the `MVVM` naming conventions.
+We want to treat `UIViewController` as the `Screen`.

-`UIView` in iOS represents a view that is part of a `UIViewController`'s view hierarchy, and we want to treat `UIViewController` as the 'main' view --> `Screen`.
+`UIView` in iOS represents a view that is part of a `UIViewController`'s view hierarchy, and we want to treat `UIViewController` as the 'main' view -> `Screen`.

-So changes in namings are these:
+Since our `Screen` is a `UIViewController`, this Kit uses different naming conventions for the `View` part of the `MVVM`:
 - `View` -> `Screen`
 - `ViewModel` -> `ScreenModel`

 We can call our `MVVM` the `MSSM` (Model-Screen-ScreenModel)

 This is to distinguish between the `UIViewController` and `UIView` file names because in your apps, you are likely to have lots of custom `UIView`s, and you are almost certainly going to append *View* suffix to those custom views.
-Additionally, when creating a `UIViewController`, you are likely to name it with the *ViewController* suffix, which does not fit well with the `MVVM` naming conventions.
-We want to treat `UIViewController` as the `Screen`.
+Additionally, when creating a `UIViewController`, you are likely to name it with the *ViewController* suffix, which, as mentioned, does not fit well with the `MVVM` naming conventions.

-## Main classes of interest:
+## Main classes of interest

+### `Coordinator<DeepLinkType, CoordinatorOutput>`
-- `Coordinator` (inherits from `BaseCoordinator`) - encapsulates a particular flow of screens and its business logic
+Encapsulates a particular flow of screens and its business logic, with the ability to push/present/setRoot child coordinators.

+`Coordinator` has a `CoordinatorOutput` type which is used to notify its parent `Coordinator` when it is finished with its flow.

+It also has a `DeepLinkType`, which you can use to implement deep linking specifically to your app needs.
+Note that each `Coordinator` that you create in a "coordinators tree" will have to have the exact same concrete implementation of `DeepLinkType` (In 99.99% of cases, this will be an `enum` named `DeepLinkOption`).

+### `Router`
-- `Router` - has a reference to `UINavigationController` and handles navigation logic (push/pop/present/dismiss)
+Has a reference to `UINavigationController` and handles navigation logic (push/pop/present/dismiss/setRoot).
+Each `Coordinator` has a reference to one `Router`.

+### `Screen<ScreenModel>`
-- `Screen` - a base `UIViewController` with its `ScreenModel`
+A base `UIViewController` with its `ScreenModel`.

-- `ScreenModel`
+### `ScreenModel<Result>`
+A `ScreenModel`, coupled with its holding `Screen`.
+Each `ScreenModel` defines its `Result` type, which is used to notify the `Coordinator` in charge when it produces results worthy of navigation changes.

 ## Bindings

-MVVMCoordinatorKit is designed not to depend on any particular bindings implementation.
+MVVMCoordinatorKit is designed NOT to depend on any particular bindings implementation.
 The Example app uses `Combine` for bindings between the `Screen` and its `ScreenModel`.
-You can use `Combine` or any other of your preferred bindings.
+You can use `Combine` or any other of your preferred bindings implementation.

 ## Templates